icon-community/icon.community/content/blog/2020/2020-12-17-ozys-integrates-icon-as-a-destination-chain-in-the-orbit-bridge.md

 date: 2020-12-17
 slug: ozys-integrates-icon-as-a-destination-chain-in-the-orbit-bridge-2cf88f54360a
 description:
-featured_image:
 ---

-### Ozys Integrates ICON as a Destination Chain in the Orbit Bridge
+## Ozys Integrates ICON as a Destination Chain in the Orbit Bridge

 ![](https://cdn-images-1.medium.com/max/800/0*Z87oiz4IK2e0SEy7)We are excited to announce that the Ozys P-Rep team is integrating ICON into the [Orbit Bridge](https://bridge.orbitchain.io/), a Proof of Authority interoperability protocol based out of South Korea.
 The Orbit Bridge integration has already been completed on ICON’s test net, with main net integration coming within one month.
 The Ozys P-Rep team worked quickly and efficiently to integrate ICON into the Orbit Bridge and we look forward to continuing to work together toward the success of both projects.